 - ignore money that is still outstanding from previously submitted applications for payment

 You need to realize that the payment applications that you submit are an important piece of your overall cash flow management.
-When your payment applications get screwed up -- bad things happen; none of which put you in "good standing" with the General Contractor or Project Owner, and can ultimately damage your company's overall cash position.
+When your payment applications get screwed up -- bad things happen; none of which put you in "good standing" with the General Contractor, Project Owner, and even the Architect.
+If you aren't in "good standing" with them it can ultimately damage your company's overall cash position and reputation.

 Below are some examples of the bad things:

-- the Project Manager cuts your payment request to an amount that HE can understand - you receive a partial payment instead of a full payment.the Project Manager tells you that if you do not get a corrected Application for Payment in by the deadline, you will have to wait another 30 days for payment - you may not receive any payment at all, especially if you have waited until the last day before the deadline to submit your payment request in the first place.
+- the Contractor, Project Manager, Project Owner or maybe even the Architect cuts your payment request to an amount that HE can understand.
+You receive a partial payment instead of a full payment.
+Then you're told that if you do not get a corrected Application for Payment billing in by the deadline, you will have to wait another 30 days for payment - you may not receive any payment at all, especially if you have waited until the last day before the deadline to submit your payment request in the first place.

-- the Project Manager makes the corrections himself and then "holds it against you" when you need a favor or are looking for new/more work - just like everyone else, a Project Manager likes working with people who do not create headaches for him or her.
+- the Contractor, Project Manager, Project Owner or even the Architect makes the corrections himself and then "holds it against you" when you need a favor or are looking for new/more work - just like everyone else, they like working with people who don't create headaches for them.

 HEADER INFORMATION (must be included on each Application for Payment you submit)

-To Owner - the name, address, and contact information of the person paying you and should be entered in the QuickBooks Job Record -> Billing Information section and it will then automatically transfer to the G-702 with the CAPS program.
+To Owner - the name, address, and contact information of the person paying you should be entered in the QuickBooks Job Record -> Billing Information block and it will then automatically transfer to the Pay App via the CAPS program.

-Project - the name and location of the project that you are working on; this information is found in the Contract or Subcontract Agreement and should be entered in the QuickBooks Job Record -> Ship to Address block and it will then automatically transfer to the G-702 with the CAPS program.
+Project - the name and location of the project that you are working on; this information is found in the Contract or Subcontract Agreement and should be entered in the QuickBooks Job Record -> Ship to Address block and it will then automatically transfer to the Pay App via the CAPS program.

 Via Architect - the name and contact information of the Architect that is in charge of this job.
 QuickBooks has no means of storing this information, so you'll set up a list of Architect's in the CAPS software.